tdewolff/minify/README.md

 - `KeepWhitespace` do not remove whitespace between inline tags but still collapse multiple whitespace characters into one

 ## Usage
+Any input stream is being buffered into the minifier functions.
+This is how the buffer package inherently works to insure high performance.
+The output stream however is not buffer.
+It is wise to preallocate a buffer as big as the input to which the output is written, or otherwise use `bufio` to buffer a streaming writer.

 ### New
 Retrieve a minifier struct which holds a map of mediatype &#8594; minifier functions.
 ``` go